ZMAURA/bank-website/README.md

 ## Project Overview

-As part of my learning journey in web development, I decided to recreate a bank website from scratch.
+As part of my learning journey in web development, I decided to recreate a bank homepage from scratch.
 I chose to use pure HTML, CSS, and JavaScript (if necessary) to ensure a strong foundation and deepen my understanding of front-end development concepts.

 ## Features